ljunkie/plexWatch/README.md

           -debug=...         hit and miss - not very useful

 OPTIONS
        -notify        This will send you a notification through prowl and/or pushover.
 It will also log the event to a file and to the database.
                       This is the default if no options are given.

        -watched       Print a list of watched content from all users.

+       -start         * only works with -watched

-       -start         limit watched status output to content started AFTER said date/time
+                      limit watched status output to content started AFTER said date/time

                       Valid options: dates, times and even fuzzy human times.
 Make sure you quote an values with spaces.

                          -start=2013-06-29
                          -start="2013-06-29 8:00pm"